browserengineering/book/book/intro.md

 Why study web browsers?
 The way I see it, browsers are fundamental to the web, to modern computing, and even to the economy broadly---so it's worth knowing how they work.
 And in fact, cool algorithms, tricky data structures, and fundamental concepts come alive inside a web browser.
-This book walk you through building a browser, from scratch.
+This book walks you through building a browser, from scratch.
 I hope, as you read it, that you fall in love with web browsers, just like I did.